DeveloperShubham1997/GET_VACCINATED/README.md

 # GET_VACCINATED
-This project will give info about availbe slot
+This project will give info about available slot